Where to learn Luxembourgish

 The government-recognised INL has courses – at Glacis (Limpertsberg), Mersch and Belval – in Luxembourgish at all levels, and courses specifically designed to take you through the nationality test.
-You can also book your nationality test exams (Sproochentest) which start up again in October 2020.
+You can find sample tests here, and look for dates for the next test on this calendar.

-If your budget is tight, non-profit organisations – and some communes and schools – offer intense and regular weekly courses.
+If your budget is tight, non-profit organisations – and some communes and schools – offer intense or regular weekly courses.
 Some operate in conjunction with the CAI to provide discounted language classes.

 Elsewhere in Luxembourg